linux-system-roles/network/README.md

 - For initscripts provider, deploying a profile merely means to create the ifcfg files.
-Nothing happening automatically until the play issues `ifup` or `ifdown` via the `up` or `down` [states](#state) or until the network service is restarted.
+Nothing happening automatically until the play issues `ifup` or `ifdown` via the `up` or `down` [states](#state) -- unless of course, there are other components that watch the ifcfg files and react on changes.

 - For NetworkManager, modifying a connection with autoconnect enabled may result in the activation of the new profile on a previously disconnected interface.
-If that poses a problem, some careful handling of the [autoconnect](#autoconnect) property is necessary.
 Also, deleting a NetworkManager connection that is currently active will tear down the interface.
-Therefore, you may want to first ensure that the intended profile is active, and delete old profiles as the last step.
+Therefore, the order of the steps may matter and or careful handling of [autoconnect](#autoconnect) property may be necessary.
-  This should be improved in NetworkManager [rh#1401515](https://bugzilla.redhat.com/show_bug.cgi?id=1401515).
+  This should be improved in NetworkManager RFE [rh#1401515](https://bugzilla.redhat.com/show_bug.cgi?id=1401515).

 - It seems difficult to change networking of the target host in a way that breaks the current SSH connection of ansible.
 If you want to do that, ansible-pull might be a solution.